TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilient-battery-automation.md

 {% endraw %}

+# Results

+# Cold Weather Day Time Car Charging

+* 10kWh home battery.
+Not enough to run heat pump all day during cold weather.
+* Octopus changing their terms for Intelligent Go.
+Smart charging limited to 6 hours a day.
+Idea is to encourage you to plug car in more often, giving Octopus more charge to optimize when charging happens.
+* Happy to comply.
+Used to add 50% once or twice a week.
+Now plugging car in first thing each morning and adding 10%.
+Give Octopus maximum chance of scheduling day time charging periods.

+{% include candid-image.html src="/assets/images/home-assistant/dispatched-off-peak-graph.png" alt="Day Time Charging Scheduled by Octopus" %}

+* Octopus Home Assistant integration provides "Intelligent Dispatching" entity which uses planned dispatches responses from API to predict when smart charging is occuring
+* Notice that for second period it starts 5 minutes after car starts charging.
+Previous poll of API happened just before start of dispatch.
+* Our "Dispatched Off Peak Electricity" helper is bang on, mirroring the car charger
+* Octopus helpfully scheduled an extra 5 minutes of charging after 13:00 which means the entire 13:00 to 13:30 period should be charged at off-peak rates.
+We take full advantage, extending the "Dispatched Off Peak" period to the next half hour boundary.

+{% include candid-image.html src="/assets/images/home-assistant/dispatched-off-peak-octopus-charges.png" alt="Day Time Charging Octopus Charges" %}

+* Yes, I did confirm that Octopus charged off-peak rates for the entire 12:00 to 13:30 period.
+* Gave us enough extra juice for the battery to last until peak shower time in the evening.

 # Home Battery Management Automation

 * Now much simpler
 * Integration exposes single action that changes multiple parameters at once.
 Need to pass in current values for things you don't want to change.

+{% raw %}

 ```yaml
 alias: Force charge battery during Octopus Intelligent Smart Charge